kinto-b/karten-cli/README.md

 $ export GOOGLE_API_KEY="your_key"
 ```

-otherwise you'll need to pass the key around all the time
+otherwise you'll need to pass the key around all the time, e.g.

 ```bash
 $ karten card befassen --key "your_key"